Privatix/privatix/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

-* [ ] Put an X between the brackets on this line if you have done all of the following:
+Put an X between the brackets in corresponding line:

-    * Reproduced the problem in Agent Mode
+[ ] Reproduced the problem in Agent Mode

-    * Reproduced the problem in Client Mode
+[ ] Reproduced the problem in Client Mode

-    * Reproduced the problem in Ubuntu
+[ ] Reproduced the problem on Ubuntu

-    * Reproduced the problem in Windows
+[ ] Reproduced the problem on Windows

-    * Reproduced the problem in Mac
+[ ] Reproduced the problem on Mac

-    * Reproduced the problem in the application, installed from binaries, provided by Privatix: https://github.com/Privatix/privatix/releases
+[ ] Reproduced the problem in the application, installed from binaries, provided by Privatix: https://github.com/Privatix/privatix/releases

-    * Reproduced the problem in the application, built by yourself.
-    * Followed all steps in from the guide: https://privatix.atlassian.net/wiki/spaces/BVP/pages/270860384/How+to+download+it+and+give+it+a+try
+[ ] Followed all steps from the guide: https://privatix.atlassian.net/wiki/spaces/BVP/pages/270860384/How+to+download+it+and+give+it+a+try

-    * Checked that your issue isn't already created: https://github.com/Privatix/privatix/issues
+[ ] Checked that issue isn't already created: https://github.com/Privatix/privatix/issues

 ### Description